DragonsAreAwesome/Were_Booked/README.md

 # Were_Booked
-This project is like Goodreads.
+This project is a web application to amange books.
+Simliar to Goodreads.